 AutoCAD is the most versatile computer software which can be used to design multiple 2D and 3D objects.
 It finds its application in almost every aspect of engineering.
 This statement provides all the more proof that why you should consider learning AutoCAD especially if you are a mechanical or civil engineer.

-In this blog I will be listing some of the key use cases and application areas of AutoCAD
+In this blog, I will be listing some of the key application areas and uses of AutoCAD

-But before we get to know more about the applications of AutoCAD we need to first clear our basics and understand what is AutoCAD.
+But before we get to know more about the applications for AutoCAD we need to first clear our basics and understand what is AutoCAD.

 What is AutoCAD?